pydio/cells/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/pydio/cells/tags).
+We use [Semantic Versioning](http://semver.org/).
+For all available versions, see the [release list](https://github.com/pydio/cells/releases).

 ## Authors